azmanbostjan/CaldaChallenge/README.md

 - KPI computation for marketing and performance metrics
 - Create_order checks if item is in stock, if not it rejects the order, if in stock it decreases stock amount by ordered amount

+Author's notes:
+Because job scheduler is not available locally, i recommend pushing to prod or running scheduled functions manually.
+Edge functions are not published with code using supabase start, so i added a bash script to publish all edge function before calling supabase start
+Commands are prefixed with npx, as i installed Supabase under a local user

 ## Project Structure
 ```
 CaldaChallenge/